-Railnet is also in the development and planning stages of an 18,000km Pan-African railway system that will interconnect several Economic community of West Africa (ECOWAS) nations including Mali, Senegal, The Gambia, Burkina Faso, Ghana, Cote D’Ivoire, Liberia, and Nigeria.
+Railnet is in the development and planning stages of an 18,000km Pan-African railway system that will interconnect several Economic community of West Africa (ECOWAS) nations including Mali, Senegal, The Gambia, Burkina Faso, Ghana, Cote D’Ivoire, Liberia, and Nigeria.

-Because of trade facilitation the proposed rail system will create jobs, stimulate economic growth, and economic development at a rate the region has never experienced.
+The proposed rail system will create jobs, stimulate economic growth, and economic development at a rate the region has never experienced.

 The proposed rail system will allow the increase in industries in all segments including mining, agriculture, manufacturing, and more.
 Thousands of jobs starting with entry level positions to skilled labor positions, will be created.
 This major industrialization will have an effect on the region of 300 million that has never before been possible.

-Simply put the new rail system will allow trade across borders to be cheaper, faster, and more predictable, while ensuring the safety and security of the goods.
+The new rail system will allow trade across borders to be cheaper, faster, and more predictable, while ensuring the safety and security of the goods.

-In addition to upgraded and newly constructed railway infrastructures, Railnet International will also work to develop accompanying infrastructure along rail routes including but not limited to communications, power, and water.
+Along with upgraded and newly constructed railway infrastructures, Railnet International will also work to develop accompanying infrastructure along rail routes including but not limited to communications, power, and water.